Parth0921/dagdetector-frontend/README.md

 3. ui - Consists of components that are on the homepage.

 **2. Store**
 1. NodeStore - Zustand store for handling logic for nodes on the canvas.
-I added an extra functionality for the nodes to be deleted.
+I added an extra functionality for the nodes to be deleted and also for an edge to be deleted if we have source handle.

 2. ThemeStore - Zustand store which manages theme for the user.
 It stores the theme in local storage to remember user's preference.
 If no local theme inside local storage it uses user's system theme as default!